-The church is still raising funds and will actively continue to maintain the new Church Building - St Demiana and Pope Kyrillos VI Coptic Orthodox Church to enable it to introduce services on Sundays and other days of the week.
+The church is still raising funds and will actively continue to maintain the new Church Building - St Demiana and Pope Kyrillos VI Coptic Orthodox Church to enable it to introduce services on Sundays and other days of the week

-The charity has organised a conference for church volunteers from around the UK.
-There were representatives from Europe and the Middle East and the event was honoured by the presence of a Metropolitan Bishop from Egypt.
-The church hopes this will become an annual event.
+The charity has organised the 2019 annual conference for church volunteers from around the UK.
+There were representatives from Europe and the Middle East, and the event was honoured by the presence of a Metropolitan Bishop from Egypt.

-In 2018 the church organised overseas trips for the congregation visiting holy sites in Egypt and the city of Jerusalem.
-The church expects to organise three similar trips in 2019.
+In 2019 the church organised overseas two trips for the congregation visiting holy sites in Egypt and the city of Jerusalem.
+The church expects to organise similar in 2020.

-The Trustees are planning to amend the Constitution to bring it in line with its activity relating to the efforts to help those in need in Egypt and Sudan.
+The Trustees are still planning to amend the Constitution to bring in line within its activity relating to the efforts to help those in need in Egypt and Sudan.
+They have decided to seek independent legal advice on this matter.

-The Church Trustees are evaluating the requirement of a robust Risk Management Policy document which sets out procedures for managing risk and risk reporting.
+The Church Trustees are still planning to evaluate the requirement of a robust Risk Management Policy document which sets out procedures for managing risk and risk reporting.
 In addition, there should be a Monitor and Report written procedure where risk should be monitored regularly in a structured way.